mankings/workshop-docker/README.md

 ### 4 - Config

 Builds on the previous example by adding **environment variables** and **Docker configs**.
-The app reads an env var (`KEY`) and injects its value into the HTML page.
+The app reads an env var (`my-env-variable`) and injects its value into the HTML page.
 Nginx is configured using a Docker `configs` object instead of a custom Dockerfile.

 ```bash
 cd 4-config